 Table of Contents

 You may be in an unfortunate situation where you must end a contract early.
-This can be challenging, and you must proceed carefully to ensure you or your organisation do not breach the contract.
-Furthermore, you should ensure you can conduct business with the other party in the future.
-This article will explore the four main avenues when considering the early termination of a business contract, so your company can properly weigh up its options.
+This can be challenging, and you must proceed carefully to ensure you or your organisation does not breach the contract.
+Furthermore, ensure that you can conduct business with the other party in the future.
+This article will explore the four main avenues to consider when evaluating the early termination of a business contract, allowing your company to properly weigh its options.

 1. Termination or Cancellation Clauses

 You should review the terms of the contract.
 Some cancellation and termination clauses will allow your company to end the contract early under specific circumstances.
 For example, a typical termination clause may allow your organisation to leave the existing contract early upon payment of an ‘early termination fee’ (or ‘exit fee’).
 Other agreements may forego the fee if you give the other party proper notice.
-This notice may be approximately 14 to 30 days but will vary depending on the contract.
+This notice can be anywhere from 14 to 90 days but will vary depending on the contract, and in some circumstances could be longer.

 The contract provider may be happy to end the contract early regardless of the clauses in the written agreement.
 For example, it is not uncommon for a mobile phone provider to agree to end a phone contract early upon receiving complaints about the lack of reception in a particular area.
 They may decide that allowing you to leave the contractual relationship without extra charge now may win some goodwill.
 Thus, you may return to them for a mobile phone contract in the future if they improve their service.